Skip to content

 Short answer: ANSI/ISEA 138-2019 is the current American National Standard for impact-resistant gloves, defining three performance levels — Level 1, Level 2, and Level 3 — based on how much peak force a glove transmits to the hand during a standardized back-of-hand impact test.
 It is the benchmark for evaluating impact gloves used in oil and gas, construction, utilities, and heavy manufacturing.
 Without an ANSI/ISEA 138-2019 level marking, an "impact glove" has no verified performance claim.

-The Injury Reality: Hand and finger injuries are the most common occupational injury in the United States — accounting for approximately 1 million emergency room visits annually and over $300 million in workers' compensation costs, according to the Bureau of Labor Statistics.
+The Injury Reality: Hand and finger injuries are the most common occupational injury in the United States — accounting for approximately 1 million emergency room visits annually and over the listed price million in workers' compensation costs, according to the Bureau of Labor Statistics.
 In oil and gas alone, pinch-point and crush injuries to the hands are a leading cause of recordable incidents.
 The ANSI/ISEA 138-2019 standard exists to ensure that when an employer specifies "impact protection," the glove selected has been independently tested to deliver it.

 ANSI/ISEA 138-2019 — Performance Level Quick Reference